Rights as a UK landlord

-To be a landlord, you need to understand tenant rights and your rights as a UK landlord.
-All staff at Simon Clarke have an extensive understanding on these laws and are up to date with any changes to landlord and tenant law via the Association of Residential Letting Agents (ARLA).
+As a landlord you’ll need to get to grips with a number of rules and regulations as well as legislative changes which can affect a tenancy and the letting of a property.
+Many landlords opt for a fully managed service taking this burden away.
+All staff at Simon Clarke have an extensive understanding on the rules and regulations and we are up to date with any changes to landlord and tenant law.
 There are many legal aspects of letting and property management but below we have highlighted the key points you must follow:

 EPC’s are needed whenever a property is rented.
 As a landlord you must order an EPC for potential tenants before you market your property to rent.